Visorask/i965-Driver-Fix/README.md

 If you have an issue where your vainfo still does not show the correct information there is two ways to try and resolve this issue.

-1. You do not have your iGPU enabled in the bios of your motherboard.
+1. You do not have your iGPU enabled in the BIOS of your motherboard.
 Ensure it is turned on and set correctly.
 2. If your BIOS is 100% correct then this will be the next step.
    - `export LIBVA_DRIVERS_PATH=/usr/lib/x86_64-linux-gnu/dri/`
    - `export LIBVA_DRIVER_NAME=i965`